| ISSN 1392–6144 Animal Husbandry: Scientific Articles. 2010. 56. P. 4-11

 ABSTRACT

-The aim of the study was to investigate the extrusion of the concentrated feed on
+The aim of the study was to investigate the extrusion of the concentrated feed

 the chemical and microbiological changes, zootechnical and economic effects on